Do you have more employees than you think?

 If you have answered ‘yes’ to more than a couple of questions, it is likely that this person may be an employee rather than self-employed.

-However, if you are at all unsure, please contact us and we will be happy to assist.
+However, if you are at all unsure, please book a consultation and we will be happy to assist.

 By Elaine Pritchard